abhinandnm/adaptive-resource-allocation-system/README.md

 # adaptive-resource-allocation-system
 A Python-based system that dynamically monitors and adjusts CPU and memory allocation among processes to optimize system performance.

-just run the batch file to start
+just run the batch file to start after cloning repo